zawzaww/zawzaww.github.io/_posts/2025-01-31-guide-k8s-persistent-storage.md

   description: "Kubernetes Storage Featured Image by Zaw Zaw"
 ---

-In Kubernetes, we typically need to create and use *Persistent Volumes* for stateful applications such as database engines, cache store servers, and so on.
+In Kubernetes, we typically need to create and use *Persistent Volumes* for stateful applications such as database servers, cache store servers, and so on.
 In this article, I will share how storage provisioning on Kubernetes works and how to deploy *Persistent Volumes* dynamically using storage provisioners on the Kubernetes cluster.

 In this article.
 I will mainly focus on configuring the **Local-Path** and **NFS** storage provisioners and managing persistent storage on the Kubernetes On-premises cluster, also known as self-managed Kubernetes.

-## Summary: Key Points
+## Key Points: What You'll Learn

-You will learn the following in this article:
+You will learn the following things in this article:

  - Basic concepts of Kubernetes persistent storage.